-Evidence of such criminal activity includes, but is not limited to any record of convictions, arrests, or evictions for suspected drug-related or violent criminal activity of household members within the past five (5) years.
+Evidence of such criminal activity includes, but is not limited to any record of convictions, arrests, or evictions for suspected drug-related or violent criminal activity of household members within the past three (3) years.
 A conviction for such activity will be given more weight than an arrest or an eviction.
-A record of arrest(s) will not be used as the basis for the denial or proof that the applicant engaged in disqualifying criminal activity.
+A record or records of arrest will not be used as the basis for the denial or proof that the applicant engaged in disqualifying criminal activity.